AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 ![[Pasted image 20250728120520.png]]

-`GL_NEAREST` results in blocked patterns where we can clearly see the pixels that form the texture while `GL_LINEAR` produces a smoother pattern where the individual pixels are less visible. `GL_LINEAR` produces a more realistic
+`GL_NEAREST` results in blocked patterns where we can clearly see the pixels that form the texture while `GL_LINEAR` produces a smoother pattern where the individual pixels are less visible. `GL_LINEAR` produces a more realistic output, but some developers prefer a more 8-bit look and as a result pick the `GL_NEAREST` option.

+Texture filtering can be set for `magnifying` and `miniflying` operations (when scaling or downwards) so you could for example use nearest neighbor filtering when textures are scaled downwards and linear filtering for upscaled textures.
+We thus have to specify the filtering method for both options via `glTexParameter*`.
+The code should look similar to setting the wrapping method.

+`glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);`
+`glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_LINEAR);`

+**Mipmaps**

+Imagine we had a large room with thousands of objects, each with an attached texture.
+There will be objects far away that have the same high resolution texture attached as the objects close to the viewer.